-The club has juniors at all chess levels, from world class players such as IM Bobby Cheng, IM Ari Dale, FM Justin Tan and CM Jack Puccini (all of whom represented Australia in the 2013 world youth U16 Olympiad) down to the absolute beginner.
+The club has juniors at all chess levels, from world class players such as IM Bobby Cheng, IM Ari Dale and FM Jack Puccini (all of whom have represented Australia on several occasions) down to the absolute beginner.

 Many of the clubs junior started playing between the ages of 6-8 years old.
 You are never really too young or old to start.

 We offer a family membership as well as a junior membership.
 There are great opportunities for your child if you join the Melbourne Chess Club community.